utwente-scs/ReplicaWatcher/README.md

 # ReplicaWatcher

-Welcome to the official GitHub repository for "ReplicaWatcher: Training-less Anomaly Detection in Containerized Microservices," as presented at the Network and Distributed System Security Symposium (NDSS).
+Welcome to the official GitHub repository for "ReplicaWatcher: Training-less Anomaly Detection in Containerized Microservices," as presented at the Network and Distributed System Security Symposium (NDSS) 2024.
 Our work introduces ReplicaWatcher, a novel approach to anomaly detection in containerized microservices that requires no training.
-For more details, please visit our paper [here](https://www.ndss-symposium.org/ndss-paper/replicawatcher-training-less-anomaly-detection-in-containerized-microservices/?_sm_au_=iVVZpt77RHn4jNqr41Vp8K0W0RcLq).
+For more details, please check out our paper [here](https://www.ndss-symposium.org/ndss-paper/replicawatcher-training-less-anomaly-detection-in-containerized-microservices/?_sm_au_=iVVZpt77RHn4jNqr41Vp8K0W0RcLq).

 ## About ReplicaWatcher